What exactly is mastering?

 - Removal of pops, clicks and other mistakes missed during the recording/mixing process

 A mastered track should always sound better than the finished mix.
-The end goal is to ensure the sound is at its absolute best.
+The end goal is to ensure the overall sound is at its absolute best.

 The second step in the mastering process usually involves preparing the finished song or album for manufacturing/download.